 Stundenschlag [as Stern Meissen] (1982, 40.03) **½/TTAlso Was Soll aus Mir Werden

 Leben Möcht' ich

 Stern-Combo Meissen were, to an extent, a typical East German progressive outfit, veering between prog and more mainstream music, presumably to keep the authorities happy.
 1977's Stern-Combo Meissen (***½) is a live recording, free of any Mellotronic involvement, although not a bad album, with a reasonable version of that old classical warhorse, Mussorgsky's Night On Bare/Bald Mountain.
-Their follow-up, Weißes/Weisses Gold is a bit of a monster, though, being a mature, sophisticated piece of progressive rock, recorded with a choir and an orchestra, which makes 'Tron-spotting (from Lothar Kramer or Thomas Kurzhals) a bit of a nightmare.
-In fact, the only thing I can hear that I'd like to say is Mellotron is a few seconds of flutes is Ouvertüre, and even then, I could be mistaken.
-Great album, even allowing for the unfortunate ELP-isms on the organ front, but not for the 'Tron.
+Their follow-up, Weißes/Weisses Gold is a bit of a monster, though, being a mature, sophisticated piece of progressive rock, recorded with a choir and an orchestra, which makes Mellotron-spotting (from Lothar Kramer or Thomas Kurzhals) a bit of a nightmare.
+In fact, the only thing I can hear that even might be is a few seconds of flutes is Ouvertüre and even then, I could be mistaken.
+Great album, even allowing for the unfortunate ELP-isms on the organ front, but not for the Mellotron.

 After the symphonic grandeur of Weißes Gold, Der Weite Weg is irritatingly straightforward, although it starts promisingly enough with the seven-minute Die Sage.
-The following three tracks are all pretty horrible, although the album's partially redeemed by the twelve-minute Der Frühling, based on some Vivaldi.
+The following three tracks are all pretty horrible, the album only being partially redeemed by the twelve-minute Der Frühling, based on some Vivaldi.
 Mellotron on two tracks only, Der Motor and Der Frühling, both with strings, often doubled on string synth, making it hard to tell in places what's playing what.